 - Only seats equipped with seat belts are to be occupied while the vehicle is moving. - Make sure all passengers have seat belts fastened in a low and snug position so the force exerted by the belt in a collision will be spread across the strong hip area.
-Pregnant women should wear a lap-shoulder belt whenever possible, with the lap belt portion worn low and snug throughout the pregnancy. - All moveable or swiveling seats should be placed and locked in forward facing positions while the vehicle is moving.
+Pregnant women should wear a lap-shoulder belt whenever possible, with the lap belt portion worn low and snug throughout the pregnancy. - All seats which can be positioned, such as swiveling, sliding, reclining, or footrest out, must be placed in a fully upright and swivellocked position with footrests retracted while the vehicle is moving.
+Some swivel lounge chairs are designed to lock in a forward facing position, while others lock in an aisle facing position.
+Be certain these seats are secure from swiveling before traveling.